Own-Data-Privateer/hoardy-web/tool/README.md

   : print absolute paths of newly produced or replaced files terminated with `\n` (LF) newline characters
   - `-z, --zero-terminated`
   : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

+- when `--to` is set but parsing of an `HTTP`-submitted `WRR`-dump fails:
+  - `--fallback`
+  : ... write the dump into a separate file with the name derived using `--fallback-*` options below, skip adding it to replay index, and report success to the submitter, similarly to how `hoardy-web-sas` does it; default
+  - `--no-fallback`
+  : ... don't write anything to disk, don't touch the index, return an `HTTP` error to the submitter; enabling this will prevent `HTTP` clients from submitting garbage to this archiving server instance, but it will also make it impossible to archive perfectly correct `WRR`-dumps in situations when `cbor2` library or `WRR` parsing code of `hoardy-web` itself fail to parse them properly (which does happen, rarely)

+- when `--to` and `--fallback` are set but parsing of an `HTTP`-submitted `WRR`-dump fails:
+  - `--fallback-bucket-prefix STR`
+  : ... when writing files to disk, prepend the following prefix to the submitted bucket value; default: `fallback-`
+  - `--fallback-output OUTPUT_FORMAT`
+  : ... use this value as an `--output` format (which see);
+    since this value will be evaluated with without an associated reqres, the following rules apply:
+    - all time-related substitutions (`qtime`, `stime`, `ftime`, `qyear`, `syear`, `fyear`, etc) will be set using current date and time,
+    - the `num` substitution will work as normal,
+    - all other substitutions will be filled with placeholders;
+    thus, when setting this option to a custom value, you should probably only use the first two;

 - for each URL, index and replay:
   - `--nearest DATETIME`